 Method of Reporting.
 Reports submitted to comply with sections 2013 through 2013.4 must be submitted online through CARB’s Advanced Clean Fleets webpage.

 Reporting Deadline and End Date.
-No later than April 1 of each year until April 1, 2045, fleet owners must annually submit a compliance report of the California fleet composition as of January 1 of each year.
+No later than April 1 of each year until April 1, 2045, fleet owners must annually submit a compliance report showing the California fleet composition as of January 1 of each year.
 The initial report must be submitted by April 1, 2024.
+The annual reporting period is during the month of March.

 Fleet Reporting.
-Fleet owners must report the following:
+Fleet owners must report all of the following:

-State or local government agency Information.
+State or local government agency information.
 Fleet owners must report all of the following:

 State or local government primary agency name;